Mailgun logo

 Which is more popular, Mailgun or Postmark?

-On the Knock platform, Mailgun handled 100M–500M messages from January 22nd to April 22nd compared to 25M–100M for Postmark.
-Mailgun is currently trending upward in adoption, while Postmark volume has remained stable.
+On the Knock platform, Mailgun handled 100M–500M messages from February 10th to May 11th compared to 25M–100M for Postmark.
+Mailgun volume has remained stable, while Postmark volume has remained stable.

 Can I use both Mailgun and Postmark together?